 Mast climbing supported scaffolds (mast climbers) carry much heavier loads than traditional scaffolding and are used to position personnel and the necessary tools, equipment, and materials needed to perform work at great heights.

 Mast climbers can be free-standing or tied to a structure at intervals for stability at increased heights.
 The mast may be supported on a stationary base, or for some projects that are lower, on a mobile base.
-Because mast climbers may be easily adjusted to optimize of working heights, they can reduce the potential for shoulder and lower back injuries to workers.
+Mast climbers can reduce the potential for shoulder and lower back injuries because they can be adjusted to optimized working heights.
 Proper platform positioning reduces material handling hazards and fatigue and improves productivity.
 More information on this scaffold.

 Click on the image below to see the mast climber scaffold that was involved in a multiple-fatality accident.